-The online course from the largest bartender school in the world in terms of the number of students and locations (currently 28 around the globe) also offers a virtual version where you can master bartending skills at your own pace.
-It includes three-and-a-half hours of on-demand videos, 35 bartending lessons, 48 cocktail recipes, access to its exclusive workbook, and a certificate upon completion of a short exam; the course is offered in English with Spanish, French, German and Italian subtitles.
+The online course from the largest bartender school in the world in terms of the number of students and locations (currently 28 around the globe) also offers a virtual bartending essentials version where you can master your skills at your own pace.
+It includes three-and-a-half hours of on-demand videos, 34 bartending lessons, 27 cocktail recipes, access to its exclusive workbook, and a certificate upon completion of a short exam; the course is offered in English with Spanish, French, German and Italian subtitles.
 Instructor Gavin Wrigley has 20 years in the bartending industry; he will teach you the history of mixology, pouring techniques, the perfect serve, tools, equipment, flavor combinations, serving skills and more. ($25)

 Seedlip Nonalcoholic Cocktail Classes

 If you’re not imbibing, you don’t have to be left out of the fun of making drinks.
 Seedlip, the world’s first line of distilled nonalcoholic spirits, is offering online classes about making zero-proof cocktails.
 It has asked its global brand ambassadors to demonstrate making crafty sips at home from recipes from the Seedlip Cocktail Book using ingredients you probably already have on hand, and they also share tips, tricks and home-bartending hacks.
 Episodes are released every Thursday at 7 p.m.
 EST on the brand's Instagram account. (free, but Seedlip suggests purchasing its Recipe Bundle for $94, which includes all three Seedlip expressions and the book from which the recipes are drawn)